Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 ## Changes

+#### Players are confused about the shop location:
 1. Added a floating shop icon on top of the shop, to make the shop more recognizable.
 2. Added a pop up message to tell the player to buy the weapon in the shop when reaching a certain amount of in game currency.
-3. Added more game instructions.
+3. More detailed game instructions.

+#### Weired objects hitbox:
-4. Fixed walking over the water tank bug.
+1. Fixed walking over the water tank bug.
-5. Fixed the enemy spawn inside the water tank bug.
+2. Fixed the enemy spawn inside the water tank bug.

-6. Added a difficulty slider for player to change the game difficulty.
-7. Fixed UI scaling issue.
+#### Current game level design doesn't rewards player:
-8. Slowed the enemy spawn speed.
+1. Slower enemy spawn rate.
-9. Reduced the game levels.
+2. Reduced the game levels.
-10. Extended the survival time needed for each level.
+3. Extended the survival time needed for each level.
-11. The player will restore to full health after completing each level.
+4. The player will restore to full health after completing each level.

+#### Others:
-12. Made the enemy collider a little bit bigger.
+1. Made the enemy collider a little bit bigger.
+2. Added a difficulty slider for player to change the game difficulty.
+3. Fixed UI scaling issue.
-13. Added a black background to the pop up message.
+4. Added a black background to the pop up message.

 ## Reference